AdrianaCeric/AdrianaCeric/README.md

-I'm interested in (both physical and digital) infrastructure, transit development and smart cities.

-Currently exploring transit data tools!
-Visit [adrianaceric.me/posts](https://adrianaceric.me/posts) to check out my progress.
+Interested in open-sourced software & transit!
+Visit [adrianaceric.me](https://adrianaceric.me/) to learn more